Maheen21/401_Project/README.md

+> 🧪 University Project – Not for Commercial Use
+> 📅 Last Updated: March 21, 2025

 ## 🌐 Introduction

 **Dishcraft** is a full-stack, three-layer web application designed to deliver a seamless and intelligent user experience through a modern tech stack.
 Built with a React-based frontend, a robust Spring Boot API server, and a Python-powered LLM API endpoint, Dishcraft leverages a MySQL relational database to manage structured data efficiently.